George Kirk is portrayed by Chris Hemsworth, also known as

 just finished an encounter with James Kirk's future best

-friend, Spock, in the 24th century?
+friend, Spock, in the 24th century (as related in

 The red alert claxon on the Kelvin sounds similar to the one